henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 The right generalization of **“non-parallel”** is **“linearly independent.”**

 > A collection of vectors is **linearly dependent** if any of its members can be obtained as a linear combination of the others.
+>
+> we can reach higher dimensions when a non linearly dependent vector gets added to the collection of vectors

 Two parallel vectors are linearly dependent because they are scalar multiples of each other.
 Likewise, the set of three vectors `{u, v, w}` is linearly dependent because we can make v out of a linear combination of u and w (or w out of a linear combination of u and v, and so on).